webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 | `@daily` | Run once a day at midnight |
 | `@hourly` | Run once an hour at the beginning of the hour |

-You can use a tool like [CronExpert](https://cronexpert.com/) to generate and check Cron syntax validity and view common expressions.
+You can use a tool like [crontab.guru](https://crontab.guru/) to check Cron syntax validity and view [common expressions](https://crontab.guru/examples.html).

 Cron schedules are always in [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).